dell/common-github-actions/README.md

 This workflow runs static analysis checks against repositories that utilize Golang as the primary development language.
 The jobs that are run include:

 - golanci-lint with gofumpt (stricter version of gofmt), gosec, govet, and revive (replacement for golint).
 The configuration file for this job can be found at [.github/configs/golangci-lint/golangci.yaml](.github/configs/golangci-lint/golangci.yaml)
-- malware_security_scan, which is the malware-scanner mentioned above
 - yaml_lint_scan which validates yaml files.
 The yamllint config file for this job is at [.github/configs/yamllint/yamllint.yaml](.github/configs/yamllint/yamllint.yaml)

 The workflow does not accept any parameters and can be used from any repo by creating a workflow that resembles the following